Probabilistic assessment of the impact of flexible loads under network tariffs in low voltage distribution networks: Introduction

-More broadly, recent studies have considered the economic impacts of \textit{energy-} and \textit{demand-based tariffs} on residential customers and on utilities' revenue. {Demand-based tariffs} have been shown to effectively resolve network price instability and reduce cross-subsidies between consumers without DER and prosumers~\cite{simshauser2016distribution}, and also to ensure a stable revenue for DNSPs~\cite{young2016electricity}.
-From the customer perspective,~\cite{abdelmotteleb2018designing} utilised a \textit{peak coincidence} network charge coupled with a fixed charge to reduce energy cost for price responsive customers.
-This slightly outperformed a peak demand charge but led to a reduction in overall system cost compared to traditional volumetric tariffs.
 In~\cite{nijhuis2017analysis}, the authors suggested that a peak demand tariff based on a customer's yearly peak demand should be considered by DNSPs, as it performed best in terms of cost-reflectivity and predictability amongst other tariff types.
 On the contrary, {demand-based tariffs} proposed by the Australian Energy Regulator (AER) was tested on households in Sydney, from which it was concluded that without due adjustments made, these tariffs show low cost-reflectivity~\cite{passey2017designing}.
 From these studies, it is evident that the suitability of network tariffs in terms of cost-reflectivity is dependent on the assumptions made in the actual design and on how customers respond to these tariffs~\cite{stenner2015australian}.

-Despite these efforts, very little research has considered the technical impacts of network tariffs on the distribution network.
+Despite these efforts, very little research has considered the technical impacts and consequences of network tariff designs on use of the distribution network.
 This is paramount because the aggregate network peak demand and energy losses are the long-run network cost drivers.
 It was shown in~\cite{pimm2018time} that \textit{time-of-use} (ToU) tariffs alone can increase peak loading on networks with deep DER penetration levels, where customers seek to maximise their cost savings.
 In view of this, authors in~\cite{supponen2016network} showed that {demand-based tariffs} could be used to mitigate transformer loading at medium voltage (MV) substations.
 Similarly, the results in~\cite{steen2016effects} demonstrated the effectiveness of {demand-based tariffs} in alleviating peak demand whilst considering demand response from customers' controllable appliances.
 In~\cite{steen2016effects}, however, customers were exposed to spot market prices (dynamic prices) and the effects of PV-battery systems were not considered.